Empower Your Startup with an HR Checklist: 9 Valuable Steps

 HR software helps businesses of all sizes manage people analytics, performance management, onboarding, and more—but it's especially helpful for startups.

-For example, BambooHR's software comes with built-in tools that help you track employee time, recruit new employees, manage paychecks and benefits, automate administrative tasks, and much more.
+For example, BambooHR® comes with built-in tools that help you track employee time, recruit new employees, manage pay checks and benefits, automate administrative tasks, and much more.

 3. Establish Onboarding and Recruiting Procedures

-Even if your startup is small, you need to consider how to make hiring decisions.
+Even if your startup is small, you need to consider onboarding for new employees.
 This includes where to post your job ads, how to determine who your target candidates are, and how to structure the onboarding process.
 Whether you’re hiring your first employee or your 50th, make sure you have the necessary paperwork ready for them.

 A key point is making sure your work environment is safe for employees and meets federal and local regulations.

-Your work environment must comply with the Occupational Safety and Health Act (OSHAct) as well as outline policies for behaviors to stay in compliance:
+Your work environment must comply with the Occupational Safety and Health Act (OSHA) and outline policies for behaviors to stay in compliance:

 - Safety: This includes creating an emergency action plan, identifying emergency exits and routes, providing first aid and medical supplies, and keeping the work environment safe.